Quitting a Job Due to Stress? Write a Resignation Letter!

 Important!
 Start with the basic, legal requirements of your resigning.
 Then, demonstrate your value to the company even as you’re leaving.
 Finally, a brief thanks may be a good part of your letter of resignation.

 Well, avoid telling your employer why you’re leaving.
 This is especially true if you’re leaving for a competitor.
 Remember, there’s no reason to explain your reasons for quitting if you don’t want to.
 In fact, business is business, you have nothing to be sorry for.

 Besides, according to the research, 82% of the respondents mentioned that they would tell their bosses the reason why they are leaving if they were to resign.
-What’s more, the higher the position of the person, the lesser the fear to talk to the boss about the reason of quitting.
+What’s more, the higher the position of the person, the lesser the fear to talk to the boss about the reason for quitting.

 Additionally, you can check the HR Manager resume guide and improve your chances of landing a new job.

 Tips for Writing a Good Resignation Letter

 A good rule of thumb is to keep your resignation letter neutral-toned, short, and to the point.
 Avoid long-winded explanations of your quitting.
-Instead, try to be direct, professional and include all the important information about the termination process.
+Instead, try to be direct, and professional and include all the important information about the termination process.

 Be sure to learn these tips when writing a resignation letter:

 - Tip #1: Keep it Short.
 There’s no need for an epic prologue.
 No sugar-coating sentences.
 Instead, an official document informing the facts – the position you are resigning from and the effective day.
 In fact, this may help find your replacement sooner.

 - Tip #2: Show you understand.
 Provide a two-week notice as a sign that you fully understand your rights and responsibilities by resigning.

 - Tip #3: Be professional.
 It might seem a bit self-evident advice, yet, remember that the resignation letter is an official document.
 So, show your professionalism.